 Directed Donor Blood From a Family Member or Friend

 This method involves a family member or friend donating blood before your surgery.
-This blood is then set aside and held only for you, if you need blood transfusion after surgery.
+This blood is then set aside and held only for your use.

 Blood from these donors must be collected at least a few weeks before it is needed.
 The blood is tested to see if it matches yours and is also screened for infection.